 Assign sound alerts for Outlook email

 You don’t have to use the same sound for all your important emails.
 The option works best if your job profile forces you to lead a sedentary life or if you are at your working desk most of the time.
-When a new message arrives in Microsoft Outlook 2013, a short sound plays.
+When a new message arrives in Microsoft Outlook, a short sound plays.
 The sound can be turned off or changed to any .wav audio file on your computer.
-It can be done in no time via the Rules feature in Outlook 2013.
+It can be done in no time via the Rules feature in Microsoft Outlook.
 Here’s how to proceed.